National Defence Academy (India): Academy prayer

 The NDA Prayer is a religion agnostic.
-Rather than praying to God of any specific religion, the prayer has been modeled to seek blessings for performing duty to the country and remain morally straight.
-The prayer also seeks blessings for granting opportunities of service to the country and the men the cadets would go on to lead and overall to place 'service before self'.
+Rather than praying to the God of any specific religion, the prayer has been modeled to seek blessings for performing duty to the country and remaining morally straight.
+The prayer also seeks blessings for granting opportunities of service to the country and the men the cadets would go on to lead, and overall to place 'service before self'.